-Students following this academic track are preparing for entrance into professional or allied health science schools, including medicine, veterinary medicine, optometry, dentistry, pharmacy, physical therapy, and physician's assistant.
+The Students following this academic track are preparing for entrance into professional or allied health science schools, including medicine, veterinary medicine, optometry, dentistry, pharmacy, physical therapy, and physician's assistant.
+Many also pursue graduate education in biomedical research.
+The majority of students entering professional schools major in Biology stemming from a genuine interested in human biology, and the rigorous coursework in the natural sciences which is excellent preparation for the MCAT and for the courses taken in medical school.
 Advising for the pre-professional and allied health sciences is available in the Biological Science Undergraduate Advising Office and also the Health Professions Advising Office, 2140 College of Medicine (850-644-7678).
-The required courses for the biological science major meet most of the course requirements for admission to the various health professional schools.
 The Health Professions Advising Office offers academic advising, schedule planning, information about health science schools and required entrance exams, and assistance in the application process for admission to health professional schools.
-The programs and courses required for admission are outlined in Table 1 below.